 1. Keep the Intensity High

-Always keep the intensity high to maximize muscle hypertrophy's benefits .
+According to NIH, always keep the intensity high to maximize muscle hypertrophy's benefits.
 This means resting no more than 90 seconds between the sets.
-This time interval has been tested over time and has shown to be the most effective for hypertrophy.
+This time interval has been tested over time and has shown to be the most effective for hypertrophy .

 2. Make Sure to Progressively Overload

 Progressive overload is the concept in weight training that requires a constant increase of weight or reps with every consecutive pull workout.
-This will push your body to its limits and make the most progress .
+This, according to NIH, will push your body to its limits and make the most progress .

 Do more reps or increase external resistance whenever you feel comfortable in your sessions.